 Master Student

-Lukas’s work focuses on effects of noise exposure on hearing sensitivity (temporary threshold shifts) and inner ear sensory morphology in the adult zebrafish.
+Vivian’s work focuses on effects of noise exposure and aging on hearing sensitivity (temporary threshold shifts) and how different gene expression profiles in the saccule may relate to sensory loss.

 Patricia Chaves, MSc student (ISPA, Lisbon)